City health plan FAQ for new members

 Can I transfer out of HIP-HMO during the city's annual health benefits transfer period?

 Only if you have been employed longer than 365 days.
 After that first year, you can make changes during that annual period (usually the month of November), which would then take effect the following January.
+Employees hired on or after July 1, 2023 may participate in any Annual Fall Transfer Period.

 When will my benefits become effective?